 Cindy Boa is a student living in London, she submitted her blog in April this year, just at the start of the first lockdown.

-My name is Cindy Boa, a 17-year-old teenage girl confined in the once lively and colourful jungles of inner-city London.
+My name is Cindy Boa, an 18-year-old teenage girl confined in the once lively and colourful jungles of inner-city London.